Bob Boozer: New York Knicks and Los Angeles Lakers

-Boozer's contract was sold to the New York Knicks in the middle of the 1963–64 season, and he spent the next 1½ seasons in New York.
-Though Boozer was a productive player with the Knicks, he was traded to the Los Angeles Lakers in 1965.
-After one season in Los Angeles, where he played a supporting role amid players like Jerry West and Elgin Baylor, Boozer was selected by the Chicago Bulls in the 1966 NBA Expansion draft.
+Though Boozer was a productive player with the Knicks, he was traded to the Los Angeles Lakers in 1965 for future Hall of Fame guard Dick Barnett.
+After one season in Los Angeles, where he played a supporting role amid players like Jerry West and Elgin Baylor, averaging 12.2 points and seven rebounds in nearly 24 minutes per game, Boozer was left open in the 1966 NBA Expansion draft, where he was taken by the Chicago Bulls.